bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 ~~~~
   object {
-       boolean               rw babel-dtls-apply-all;
+       boolean               rw babel-dtls-default-apply;
-       reference             rw babel-dtls-interfaces<0..*>;
-      [boolean               rw babel-dtls-cached-info;]
-      [string                rw babel-dtls-cert-prefer<0..*>;]
        babel-dtls-certs-obj  rw babel-dtls-certs<0..*>;
    } babel-dtls-obj;
 ~~~~
 {: artwork-align="left"}

-babel-dtls-apply-all:
+babel-dtls-default-apply:
-: A Boolean flag indicating whether this babel-dtls instance is to be used for all interfaces.
-If "true", this instance applies to all interfaces and the babel-dtls-interfaces parameter is ignored.
+: A Boolean flag indicating whether this babel-dtls instance is applied to all interfaces, by default.
-  If babel-dtls-apply-all is "true", there MUST NOT be other instances of the babel-dtls object.
-  If "false", the babel-dtls-interfaces parameter determines which interfaces this instance applies to.
+  If "true", this instance is applied to new babel-interfaces instances at the time they are created, by including it in the babel-interface-dtls-certs list.
+  If "false", this instance is not applied to new babel-interfaces instances when they are created.
   An implementation MAY choose
   to expose this parameter as read-only ("ro").

-babel-dtls-interfaces:
-: List of references to the babel-interfaces entries this babel-dtls entry applies to.
-This parameter is ignored if babel-dtls-apply-all is "true".
-  An interface MUST NOT be listed in multiple instances of the babel-dtls object.
-  If this list is empty, then it applies to all interfaces.
-  An implementation MAY choose
-  to expose this parameter as read-only ("ro").

-babel-dtls-cached-info:
-: Indicates whether the cached_info extension is included in ClientHello and ServerHello packets.
-The extension is included if the value is "true".
-  An implementation MAY choose
-  to expose this parameter as read-only ("ro").

-babel-dtls-cert-prefer:
-: List of supported certificate types, in order of preference.
-  The values MUST be among those listed in the babel-dtls-cert-types parameter.
-  This list is used to populate the server_certificate_type extension in a Client Hello.
-Values that are present in at least one instance in the babel-dtls-certs object with a non-empty babel-cert-private-key will be used to populate the client_certificate_type extension in a Client Hello.

 babel-dtls-certs:
 : A set of babel-dtls-keys-obj objects.
 This contains both certificates